AceDataCloud/OpenAIAPI/docs/openai_images_generations_api_integration_guide.md

 }
 ```

-The returned result is consistent with the basic usage content, and you can see the generated image with the image quality parameter set to `standard` as shown in the figure:
+The returned result is consistent with the basic usage content, and we can see the generated image with the image quality parameter set to `standard` as shown in the figure:

 <p><img src="https://cdn.acedata.cloud/j5v15b.png" width="500" class="m-auto"></p>

-With the same operation as above, simply set the image quality parameter to `hd`, and you can obtain the image shown in the figure below:
+With the same operation as above, simply setting the image quality parameter to `hd` can yield the image shown in the figure below:

 <p><img src="https://cdn.acedata.cloud/vjpbqr.png" width="500" class="m-auto"></p>